andrewadare/space-simulator-fork/README.md

 ### Other thoughts

+A `Task` is really a just a waypoint.
+The only difference is the `amount` field.

 Consider using [`typing.Protocol`](https://peps.python.org/pep-0544/) to help constrain and solidify the decision-making plugin pattern, e.g. `DecisionLogic`.

 Each agent holds a list of every other agent in the sim, when all it should know about is its neighbor set.
 See `Agent.all_agents`, renamed from `agents_info`.
 Can this be modeled more efficiently and realistically?